 Clicking on any of the elements in the menu triggers the invocation of either addComp or addRel, according to whether the clicked item is associated with a concept name or a concept/role pair, respectively.
-Upon clicking, the menus disappear and the UI updates its representation of the query after the necessary changes are performed by the QueLo subsystem.
+Upon clicking, the menus disappear and the UI updates its representation of the query after the necessary changes are performed by the Quelo subsystem.

-Weakening and Deletion
+4.4 Weakening and Deletion

-The user can weaken (respectively, delete) a selected portion of the query by pressing the backspace (resp., delete) key on the keyboard, which invokes the QueLo operation weaken (resp., delete) with the current query and selection as input arguments.
+The user can weaken (respectively, delete) a selected portion of the query by pressing the backspace (resp., delete) key on the keyboard, which invokes the Quelo operation weaken (resp., delete) with the current query and selection as input arguments.
 Upon weakening (resp., deletion), the selection is cleared and the UI updates its representation to reflect the changes in the query.

 Note that the operations weaken and delete, as defined in our functional API, cannot directly handle a disconnected complex selection.
 However, such a selection can be decomposed by the UI in a series of connected selections that are then suitable for the actual invocation of the two operations.

-Observe that selected nodes can be deleted even if they have an incoming sticky edge; in other words, the result of deletion is the same independently of the presence of sticky edges in the selection.
-Note also that in some cases deletion produces the same result as weakening (e.g., for a node selection rooted in a non-leaf node).
+Observe that in some cases deletion produces the same result as weakening (e.g., for a node selection rooted in a non-leaf node).